 - Speed is scalable for multiple cables (e.g. 4 cables give 50 Gbps, 8 cables give 100 Gbps).

 - Up to 42 Mbps uplink channel for camera control, triggering and firmware updates.

 - Power over CoaXPress up to 13W per cable.

 - Runs over cable lengths up to 35m at CXP-12 and 100m at CXP-3 using Belden 1694 cable (longer lengths possible using thicker cables).

 - Full GenICam support including mandatory GenTL gives an easy “out-of-the-box” user experience.

 - Precise triggering capability and real-time behaviour with virtually no latency.

 - Flexible and reliable via use of standard 75 Ohm coax cable leading to cost-effective and easy to integrate cabling solutions.

 Active Silicon and CoaXPress

 After introducing the industry’s first CoaXPress frame grabbers to the market in 2011, Active Silicon is proud to be supporting the development of the latest version of the CoaXPress standard.
 Our CTO, Chris Beynon, chairs the Technical Committee and has been heavily involved in progressing the technology from its infancy in 2008.
-2018 sees Active Silicon launching three new CoaXPress cards – low cost single and dual channel cards, plus a new high-end quad channel card supporting CX-12.
+Active Silicon recently launched the following new CoaXPress cards – a low cost single channel frame grabber card and dual channel cards, plus new high-end CXP-12 quad channel Gen3 PCI Express frame grabbers.
 As CoaXPress enjoys wider adoption throughout an ever-growing imaging market, we’ve been working hard to develop cost-effective product solutions and bring machine vision to many more applications.